Tsum Valley Trek 15 Days

 Price Includes

-• Arrival and Departure transfer by private tourist vehicle.
+• Airport transfers in Kathmandu by private tourist vehicle.

-• Best available twin sharing Teahouse or lodge accommodation during the trek
+• Best available twin-sharing teahouse or lodge accommodation during the trek.

-• Welcome and farewell dinner.
+• Welcome and farewell dinner in Kathmandu.

-• Porters to carry your luggage during the trek (1 porter for 2 trekkers)
+• Porter service during the trek (1 porter shared between 2 trekkers).

-• All Government and Local taxes.
+• All applicable government taxes and local taxes.

 Price Excludes